RobotEdh/SD-utility/README.md

  clear INT1 in order to avoid PIC selecting the WIFI chip while SD Card processing on SPI bus. fix provided by keithV from Diligent

+Before compiling the RobotChipkit libs, this lib must replace the standard MPIDE lib located in
+\hardware\pic32\libraries\SD\